klumhru/boost-python-bullet/README.md

 It is recommended that you run the library from a virtualenv but a local installation should also work just fine.

-The library has only been built and tested on Linux (Ubuntu 12.04, 13.04, CentOS 5.1, 6.0)
+The library has been built and tested on Linux (Ubuntu 12.04, 13.04, CentOS 5.1, 6.0).
+Windows and OSX builds should not be terribly problematic, but I won't ever support them myself.

 ## Setup